microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

 ![GitHub personal access token](media/01-github-personal-access-token.png)

-When a token is generated, leave that tab open until the end of this section.
+Once the token is generated, leave that tab open until the end of this section.

 ## Configure Azure Spring Cloud to access the Git repository